 Factory Method Design Pattern

-In object-oriented programming, Factory Method Pattern is a creational design pattern that defines an interface or abstract class (base class) for creating an object but lets the subclasses decide which class to instantiate.
+In software engineering, the Factory Method is a creational design pattern that defines an interface or abstract class (base class) for creating an object but lets the subclasses decide which class to instantiate.
 In other words, this enables a class to delegate the responsibility of object creation to its subclasses.
 Note: The Factory Method Pattern is also known as Virtual Constructor.

-Factory Method Pattern can be useful when a class doesn't know in advance the exact objects it needs to create or when it wants to delegate the creation of objects to its subclasses for greater flexibility and extensibility.
-This is widely used in software development to promote loose coupling.
+This can be useful when a class doesn't know in advance the exact objects it needs to create or when it wants to delegate the creation of objects to its subclasses for greater flexibility and extensibility.
+So it is one of the widely used design patterns to promote loose coupling.

-Let's say we are managing the appearance of a game character.
-For the sake of familiarity, let's consider the game to be Super Mario.
-In this game, our objective is to manage the instantiation of various versions of Mario characters like Fire Mario, Cape Mario, Invincible Mario, and so on.
+Suppose we are managing the appearance of a game character.
+For the sake of familiarity, let's consider the Super Mario game, where our goal is to manage the instantiation of various versions of Mario characters like Fire Mario, Cape Mario, Invincible Mario, and so on.

 Case 1: When a single type of Mario is present